Grigory Yastrebenetsky

 Grigory Danilovich Yastrebenetsky (29 October 1923 – 18 March 2022) was a Russian sculptor.
 He served on the Eastern Front in World War II.
 Yastrebenetsky was honoured with the People's Artist of the RSFSR (1984).
 He was also a member of the Russian Academy of Arts.

 Yastrebenetsky died on 18 March 2022 in Saint Petersburg, at the age of 98.

+Career

+Yastrebenetsky served in a reserve mortar regiment during the Siege of Leningrad, and was hospitalised in December 1941 with malnutrition.
+He later served with the 8th Artillery Observation Balloon Division, participating in battles in Narva, Shlisselburg, the Karelian Isthmus and Königsberg.

+In 1951, he graduated from the Ilya Repin Academy of Fine Arts.
+His body of work includes over 250 portraits, and numerous sculptures, monuments and memorial plaques for noted residents of St. Petersburg and the memorial at Neuengamme concentration camp.
+His works can be found in the collections of the State Russian Museum and the Tretyakov Gallery, and in the collection of the Hermitage Museum.